 On July 28, 2016, the DC Court issued an opinion in favor of the Company and the FDA, affirming in all respects the FDA's decision to approve ARISTADA for the treatment of schizophrenia, and denying the action filed by Otsuka for declaratory and injunctive relief.
 Otsuka filed an appeal of the DC Court's decision with the U.S. Court of Appeals for the District of Columbia Circuit ("DC Circuit") asking the DC Circuit to reverse the DC Court's decision, vacate the FDA's approval of the ARISTADA NDA and remand the case to the DC Court for consideration of any appropriate equitable remedy for Otsuka's lost exclusivity.
-The DC Circuit's appellate hearing for this matter occurred on December 12, 2016.
+The DC Circuit's appellate hearing for this matter occurred on December 12, 2016 and on August 29, 2017, the DC Circuit affirmed the DC Court's decision in favor of the Company and the FDA.
+Otsuka may appeal the DC Circuit's decision until November 27, 2017, unless an extension is granted.
 The Company believes Otsuka's action is without merit and will continue to vigorously defend ARISTADA against such action.
 For information about risks relating to this action, see "Part I, Item 1A-Risk Factors" of the Annual Report and specifically the section entitled "Citizen Petitions and other actions filed with, or litigation against, the FDA or other regulatory agencies or litigation against Alkermes may negatively impact the approval of our products and our business."